Heat Stress Home

 Potassium improves average daily weight gain of chickens.

-Water is the most important nutrient for Poultry.
-Heat stress increases
+Water is the most important nutrient for Pigs (Swine).
+Heat

 ©Ruth Consolidated Industries Pty Ltd ©Rural Chemical Industries (Aust) Pty Ltd. All Rights Reserved